STAT545-UBC-hw-2018-19/hw01-aleurcelay/hw01_gapminder.md

     ##  $ pop      : int  8425333 9240934 10267083 11537966 13079460 14880372 12881816 13867957 16317921 22227415 ...
     ##  $ gdpPercap: num  779 821 853 836 740 ...

-I can create tables that summarize information.
+I can summarize information.
 For example, number of observations and countries per continent:

 ``` r
 gapminder %>%